This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 The key distinction is between goals and capabilities:

-Agent Skills (Anthropic / AAIF) and MCP Tools define capabilities.
+Agent Skills (Anthropic / AAIF) and MCP servers define capabilities.
 AFPS defines the goal layer that composes those capabilities into a complete, portable workflow:

 ┌───────────────────────────────┐

-Goal │ AFPS Flow │ The user's intent, packaged.
+Goal │ AFPS Agent │ The user's intent, packaged.

 │ prompt.md + manifest.json │ "What should the agent accomplish?"